What is hypopituitarism?

 Symptoms are different for each person.
 They may happen over time or right away.
 They depend on which hormones the pituitary gland is not making enough of.
 These hormone deficiencies, and the symptoms they cause, include:

 Not enough gonadotropins (luteinizing hormone and follicle-stimulating hormone).
 This affects men and women who have not gone through menopause.
 Women may not have a menstrual period.
 They may have problems with fertility, vaginal dryness, and loss of some female traits.
-Men may have problems with fertility, sexual function, and loss of some male traits.
+Men may have problems with fertility, sexual dysfunction, and loss of some male traits.
 Children will not go through puberty.

 Not enough growth hormone.
 Adults with this problem may lose bone and muscle mass.
 In children, it can lead to stunted growth and dwarfism.

 Not enough thyroid-stimulating hormone.
 This often leads to an underactive thyroid.
 It may cause lack of energy (fatigue), confusion, problems with cold temperatures, weight gain, constipation, and dry skin.

 Not enough ACTH (adrenocorticotropin hormone).
 This is rare.
 Your pituitary gland may not secrete ACTH if you have been taking adrenal steroid hormones and stop taking them suddenly.
 It leads to an underactive adrenal gland.
 You may have low blood pressure, low blood sugar, feel tired, and be easily stressed.

 Not enough prolactin.
 This is rare.
 Women who lack this hormone may not be able to make breastmilk after childbirth.